Applying for a New License (Drivers 18+) in West Virginia

 You can determine your fee using the Division of Motor Vehicles fee chart.

-Non-Citizens and West Virginia Driver's Licenses
+Non-Citizens & WV Driver's Licenses

 The West Virginia DMV provides a thorough list of required and acceptable documents; below are some examples.